MoonetD/CS265-mlsys-project-final/memory-bank/decisionLog.md

 *
 ---
+### Decision (Code)
+[2025-05-16 21:00:53] - Optimized pandas operations in `starter_code/activation_checkpointing.py` by replacing them with more efficient native Python data structures.

+**Rationale:**
+Pandas operations can be computationally expensive, especially for repeated lookups and iterations.
+By converting pandas DataFrames to native Python dictionaries after loading, we can significantly improve performance for operations that don't require pandas' advanced functionality.
+This is particularly important for the activation checkpointing algorithm which performs many lookups and iterations over the data.

+**Details:**
+1. Modified `__init__` method to convert pandas DataFrames to dictionaries after loading
+2. Updated `_get_activation_details` and `_get_node_details` methods to use dictionary lookups instead of DataFrame indexing
+3. Optimized `_build_activation_mappings` method to work with dictionary data structures
+4. Updated helper methods for activation lookups to work with the new data structures
+5. Modified `_simulate_memory_usage` method to use dictionary access patterns
+6. Updated `_save_schedule_to_csv` to build CSV data from dictionaries
+7. Optimized `_analyze_memory_components` and `_get_max_recompute_ratio_candidate` methods
+8. Updated `decide_checkpoints` method to initialize and filter candidates using dictionaries

+These changes maintain the same functionality while improving performance by:
+- Reducing overhead of pandas DataFrame operations
+- Minimizing data copying and transformation
+- Using more efficient dictionary lookups instead of DataFrame indexing
+- Simplifying data access patterns throughout the code
 ### Decision (Documentation)
 [2025-05-15 19:44:29] - Further refined PLAN_stage_2.md to focus only on core requirements for activation checkpointing.